mzadfar/Bootloader/README.md

 * In this Fedora 40 OS, Download [ST-LINK](https://koji.fedoraproject.org/koji/buildinfo?buildID=2389744) v1/v2 JTAG/SWD debugging/flashing tool for STM32 microcontrollers
 * After above installation, Cmake still has issue with LIBUSB, and in this Fedora 40 OS using "yum provides */libusb.h"
 * LIBUSB should be installed.
 * STM32F4 Standard Peripheral Library Expansion [STSW-STM32120](https://www.st.com/en/embedded-software/stm32-standard-peripheral-library-expansion/products.html) should be downloaded.
 Find the one that has "system" under "MCU Peripheral" column.
+Please copy "Libraries" folder next to "Bootloader" folder (the folder contains all projects in this repository).

 ### Installing